simonedevit/reactylon/README.md

 # TODO
-1. Refactor util.ts and use same methods both for reconciler and generator
-2. Massive refactor of index.ts
-3. With concurrently it is a mess, find a way to start process and understand who should depend from others
+1. With concurrently it is a mess, find a way to start process and understand who should depend from others
+2. Remove logs from production build